Machoudi2002/Atlas-Recipe-React-Web-App/README.md

 - **Sitemap**: Atlas Recipe generates a sitemap.xml file that lists all your recipe pages, helping search engine crawlers index your content efficiently.

-- **Optimized Images**: Images are compressed and served in WebP format, reducing page load times and improving SEO rankings.

 - **Mobile-Friendly**: The app is responsive and mobile-friendly, a crucial factor in modern SEO rankings.

 ## Accessibility